-Prepared inorganic medium of 5.5-6.0 pH attained with kOH pellets.
-10 vials per dose 500, 50, 5 and control were prepared.
-15 mg of the extract was dissolved in 15 ml of the solvent.
-1000, 100 and 10μl of solution to vials for testing allow the solvent to evaporate overnight.
-2ml of medium was added in each vial containing a single plant a rosette of three fronds.
-Placed the vials in a glass dish filled with 2cm of water, sealed the container with stopcock grease and glass plate.
+Prepared inorganic medium of 5.5-6.0 pH attained with KOH pellets.
+Total 10 vials per dose 500, 50, 5 and control were prepared.
+Total 15 mg of the extract was dissolved in 15 ml of the solvent.
+1000, 100 and 10 μ l of solution to vials for testing allow the solvent to evaporate overnight.
+Total 2 ml of medium was added in each vial containing a single plant a rosette of three fronds.
+The vials were placed in a glass dish filled with 2 cm of water, sealed the container with stopcock grease and glass plate.
 Placed the dish along with vials in growth chamber for seven days at 25°C under fluorescent and incandescent light.
 Count the number of fronds per vials on day 3 and 7.
-Analyzed the data as percent of control with ED 50 computer program [5].
+Analyzed the data as percent of control with ED 50 computer program5.